Natural Disasters and Crop Insurance

 Overview

-Severe weather can destroy crops, prevent farmers from planting or prohibit them from harvesting.
-Major events like floods and hurricanes can put many farm operations out of business, if they didn’t have a safety net.
-For producers who purchase federal crop insurance, the effects of bad weather can be mitigated and they can have confidence their business will be able to continue to operate.
+Natural disasters can damage or destroy crops, prevent farmers from planting, or prohibit them from harvesting.
+For producers who purchase federal crop insurance, the economic impacts from natural disasters can be mitigated, providing confidence that their business will be able to continue to operate.

-The USDA’s Risk Management Agency oversees the federal crop insurance program that supports the nation’s farmers and ranchers in difficult times.
-The safety net provided by federal crop insurance and other USDA programs helps keep agricultural producers in business.
+The United States Department of Agriculture’s (USDA) Risk Management Agency (RMA) oversees the federal crop insurance program that supports the nation’s farmers and ranchers in difficult times.
+Federal crop insurance and other USDA programs provide a safety net that helps keep agricultural producers in business in times of hardship.

 Actions to take Prior to a Disaster

-• Ensure your records, including contemporaneous records, are in order and secured.
+• Ensure your farm records, including production records, are in order and secured.

-• Contact your crop insurance agent and follow up in writing (keep a copy for your records).
-Your crop insurance company will arrange for a loss adjuster to inspect your crop.
+• Contact your crop insurance agent to file a notice of loss or damage within 72 hours of discovery and follow up in writing within 15 days (keep a copy for your records).
+Your AIP will arrange for a loss adjuster to inspect your crop and determine whether your yield or crop value falls below your insurance guarantee.
 It is your responsibility to contact your crop insurance agent and initiate this process.

-• If you are still within the window of opportunity to replant your crop, switch to another crop, or if you want to destroy the crop for any reason (such as planting a cover crop), contact your crop insurance agent and let him or her know your intentions immediately.
-Your crop insurance company must have an opportunity to inspect the crop and release the acres.
+• If you are still within the window of opportunity to replant your crop, switch to another crop, or if you want to destroy the crop for any reason (such as planting a cover crop), contact your crop insurance agent and let them know your intentions immediately.
+Your AIP must have an opportunity to inspect the crop and release the acres.
 Destroying your crop before the company releases the acres could result in your claim being denied.

-Remember: Do not destroy your crop or representative samples without clear direction from your insurance company, preferably in writing.
+Remember: Do not destroy your crop or representative samples without clear direction from your AIP, preferably in writing.

 Claim Adjustment Process

-The adjuster should contact you to schedule an inspection.
-He or she will expect and welcome your presence and help during the inspection.
-The adjuster will be interested in what you have to say.
-You can expect the adjuster to be familiar with your policy and to explain your options.
-You should have your Farm Service Agency (FSA) documents ready to show the number of acres and locations of your insured crops.
+The loss adjuster should contact you to schedule an inspection.
+They will expect and welcome your presence and assistance during the inspection.
+The loss adjuster will be interested in what you have to say.
+You can expect the loss adjuster to be familiar with your policy and to explain your options.
+You should have your acreage report information ready to show the number of acres and locations of your insured crops if available.

 Prevented Planting